syppi-typsi/api/README.md

 # syppi🧃 / typsi🍹
-The API that powers💪 syppi🧃 / typsi🍹
+The API that powers 💪 syppi🧃 / typsi🍹